How To Add Pre-Orders to Your WooCommerce Store? (2021 Guide)

-Many online retailers use pre-orders as a way to spark interest in upcoming products, gauge product demand, and raise money for production.
-This lets them know how many products they should make on their first production run and get funds upfront.
+Many online retailers use pre-orders as a way to spark interest in upcoming products, gauge product demand and raise money for production.
+This lets them know how many products they should make on their first production run and receive payment upfront.
 One of the methods of doing this is through the WooCommerce Pre-Orders plugin.

 This plugin allows you to sell your products even before they’re available.
 What’s really great about it is that it offers you so much flexibility.